 At the nearby JEATH museum (named after the nations involved in the railway’s construction) the impression was reinforced when I saw a mock-up of the quarters where the POWs lived.
 A wall covered in ‘Miss Thailand’ pictures is the ray of light in this sombre place.

 Thankfully, Kanchanaburi’s dark history is only one reason for a visit.
-The province is stunningly beautiful and home to Erawan Falls, a picture-postcard waterfall dropping over seven different levels in 1500m.
+The province is stunningly beautiful and home to Erawan Falls, a picture-postcard waterfall dropping over seven different levels in 1,500 m (4,921 ft).
 Swimming in the natural pools here was a highlight of my trip.

 Another little-known draw of the region is its Khmer temples.
 Dating from the Angkorian period, Prasat Muang Singh is a 12th-century temple complex covering 30 acres.
 It’s a peaceful and photogenic place well worth the effort to visit.
-For more excitement you could also try bamboo rafting, jungle trekking or elephant riding.
+For more excitement you could also try bamboo rafting or jungle trekking.